grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     1.  **Re-assemble Microphone rubber** – Inspect the underside of the microphone deck to check that the 2 microphone rubbers are assembled into the deck.
 If they were removed during the de-bonding process, re-install them into the microphone deck.
-Ensure that they are installed in the proper orientation with the smooth side of the rubber facing outward as shown below.
+Ensure that they're installed in the proper orientation with the smooth side of the rubber facing outward as shown below.